ancwrd1/ldap-rs/README.md

 ## Overview

-This project aims to provide a minimal working LDAP client written in Rust focused on ergonomics, correctness and clean code.
-It uses tokio asynchronous runtime for network I/O and an excellent [rasn](https://github.com/librasn/rasn) crate for all ASN.1 goodness.
+LDAP client library for Rust with async/await support, based on [tokio](https://tokio.rs).
+TLS connectivity is supported via [native-tls](https://crates.io/crates/native-tls) or [rustls](https://crates.io/crates/rustls).

-TLS connectivity is controlled by two feature flags: `tls-native-tls` and `tls-rustls`.
+It is controlled by the feature flags `tls-native-tls` and `tls-rustls`, respectively.
-The default is `tls-native-tls` which uses the `native-tls` crate.

 A minimal Kerberos support is provided via `gssapi` feature flag with the following limitations:

-* SASL protection is not supported for plain connections, TLS should be used for all communication
+* SASL protection is not supported for plain connections, use TLS connection.
-* Channel binding is not supported
+* Channel binding is not supported.

 ## Features